 During the fourth quarter of fiscal 2009, the Company recorded a pre-tax restructuring charge of \$948,000 related to a workforce reduction at its Racine, Canadian and Australian operations.
 The charge consisted of severance costs for 22 salaried employees and voluntary early retirement charges for an additional 16 manufacturing employees.
-During fiscal 2009, the Company made cash payments of \$180,000, resulting in an accrual balance at June 30, 2009, of \$767,000.
-The remainder of this balance was paid during fiscal 2010, resulting in no accrual balance at June 30, 2010.
+During fiscal 2009, the Company made cash payments of \$180,000, resulting in an accrual balance at June 30, 2009 of \$767,000.
+The remainder of this balance was paid during fiscal 2010, resulting in no accrual balance at June 30, 2010 or 2011.

-During the fourth quarter of fiscal 2007, the Company recorded a pre-tax restructuring charge of \$2,652,000 related to a work-force reduction at its Belgian operation to improve profitability through targeted outsourcing savings and additional focus on core manufacturing processes.
+During the fourth quarter of fiscal 2007, the Company recorded a pre-tax restructuring charge of \$2,652,000 related to a workforce reduction at its Belgian operation that will allow for improved profitability through targeted outsourcing savings and additional focus on core manufacturing processes.
 The charge consisted of prepension costs for 32 employees: 29 manufacturing employees and 3 salaried employees.
-An adjustment was made in the fourth quarter of fiscal 2009, resulting in a pre-tax expense of \$240,000 related to legally required inflationary adjustments to benefits.
-An additional adjustment was made in the fourth quarter of fiscal 2010, resulting in a pre-tax expense of \$342,000 primarily related to a Belgian legislation change surrounding the prepension costs and legally required inflationary adjustments.
+This charge was adjusted in the fourth quarter of fiscal 2008, resulting in a pre-tax benefit of \$373,000, due to final negotiations primarily related to notice period pay.
+Further adjustments were made in the fourth quarter of fiscal 2009 (resulting in a pre-tax expense of \$240,000 related to legally required inflationary adjustments to benefits) and fiscal 2010 (resulting in a pre-tax expense of \$342,000 primarily related to a Belgian legislation change surrounding the prepension costs and legally required inflationary adjustments).
 An additional adjustment was made during the fourth quarter of fiscal 2011, resulting in pre-tax expense of \$187,000 related to the annual legally required inflationary adjustments to benefits.
 During fiscal 2011 and 2010, the Company made cash payments of \$252,000 and \$152,000, respectively.
 The exchange impact in fiscal 2011 was to increase the accrual by \$413,000.
 Accrued restructuring costs were \$2,663,000 and \$2,315,000 at June 30, 2011 and 2010, respectively.

 The Company recorded a restructuring charge of \$2,076,000 in the fourth quarter of fiscal 2005 as the Company restructured its Belgian operation to improve future profitability.
 The charge consists of prepension costs for 37 employees: 33 manufacturing employees and 4 salaried employees.
 An adjustment was made in the fourth quarter of fiscal 2010, resulting in a pre-tax expense of \$138,000 primarily related to a Belgian legislation change surrounding the prepension costs and legally required inflationary adjustments.
-An additional adjustment was made during the fourth quarter of fiscal 2011, resulting in pre-tax expense of \$58,000 related to the annual legally required inflationary adjustments to benefits.
+An additional adjustment was made in the fourth quarter of fiscal 2011, resulting in pre-tax expense of \$58,000 related to the annual legally required inflationary adjustments to benefits.
 During fiscal 2011 and 2010, the Company made cash payments of \$220,000 and \$192,000, respectively.
 The exchange impact in fiscal 2011 was to increase the accrual by \$161,000.
 Accrued restructuring costs were \$944,000 and \$945,000 at June 30, 2011 and 2010, respectively.